testdouble/test_data/README.md

-load the SQL dump of your data into the `test` database, and things will proceed just as if you'd been loading [Rails' built-in fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) from a set of YAML files—the major difference being that `test_data` databases are generated through realistic use, whereas fixtures are defined manually in (sometimes painstaking) YAML.
+load the SQL dump of your data into the `test` database, and things will proceed just as if you'd been loading [Rails' built-in fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) from a set of YAML files.

 ### Step 4: Load your data in your tests

 Now that you've dumped the contents of your `test_data` database, you can start writing tests that rely on this test data.

-To accomplish this, you'll likely want to add hooks to run before & after each test—first to load your test data and then to rollback any changes made by the test in order to clear the air for the next test.
-The `test_data` gem accomplishes this with its [TestData.uses_test_data](#testdatauses_test_data) method.
+To accomplish this, you'll likely want to add hooks to run before each test to put the database into whatever state the test needs.

+For the simplest case—ensuring your test data is loaded into the `test` database and available to your test, you'll want to call the [TestData.uses_test_data](#testdatauses_test_data) method at the beginning of the test.
+The first time `uses_test_data` is called, `test_data` will start a transaction and insert your test data.
+On subsequent calls to `uses_test_data` by later tests, the transaction will be rolled back to a save point taken just after the data was initially loaded, so that each test gets a clean starting point without repeatedly executing the expensive SQL operation.

+#### If you want every single test to have access to your test data

+If, for the sake of consistency & simplicity you want every single Rails-aware test to have access to your test data, you can accomplish this with a single global before-each hook.

-If you're using (Rails' default) [Minitest](https://github.com/seattlerb/minitest) and want to include your test data with every test, you could load them in a `setup` hook in `ActiveSupport::TestCase`:
+If you're using Rails' default [Minitest](https://github.com/seattlerb/minitest), you can load it in a `setup` hook in `ActiveSupport::TestCase`:

 ```ruby
 class ActiveSupport::TestCase